 Generating retirement income within your TSP is easy if you are lucky enough to retire into a bull market – when the C and S funds are returning double digits year after year you can simply live off of your account’s earnings.
 But what if we retire into a bear market with a negative sequence of returns?
 In todays suppressed interest rate environment, it is an incredibly daunting task to personally generate a safe, sustainable income when our lifestyle costs more than our account can earn without significant market risk.
 It is no wonder today that retirees fear outliving their savings more than they fear death!

-Here are the conceptual highlights of the TSP Annuity Payout Options:
+Here are the conceptual highlights:

 a.
 For those without spouses or dependents, this may be a great way to maximize income for yourself because the payouts are the largest

 b.
-For the vast majority of retirees, it is too big a gamble to risk completely disinheriting loved ones in the event of a premature demise
+For the vast majority of retirees, it is too big a gamble to risk completely disinheriting loved ones

 3. Most importantly you must be sure to choose wisely, for in the TSP Annuity – your initial election is finaaaaaaal and irrevocaaaaaaaaaable (Ghoulish Halloween laugh echoes)

-Thankfully not all annuities available to investors today are as restrictive and inflexible as the antiquated Single Premium Immediate Annuity offering from the TSP.
+Thankfully not all annuities available to investors today are as restrictive and inflexible as the antiquated Single Premium Immediate Annuity offerings from the TSP.
 In today’s competitive market, the latest generation of annuities offer more control and flexibility in crafting your personal pension than ever before.